eficode-academy/istio-katas/07-istio-metrics-tour.md

 This shows that the POD had received `584` requests from the `loop-query.sh` script when we fetched metrics.

+Keep the terminal inside the test tool - we will use it again later.

 #### Task: Inject Istio sidecar to sentences services